SZanlongo/feeling-responsive/pages/pages-root-folder/index.md

   title: "Teaching"
   url: "/teaching/"
   image: graduation-cap.png
   text: "Everything you need to succeed in class and then some!
 Contains links to my current and previous labs, along with some general tips and guidelines based on FAQ's.
-Personal page not affiliated with FIU."
+This is a personal page not affiliated with FIU."

 permalink: /index.html
 #